TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_System_Camera.md

 ## Analysis
+For this system, five volts is required for all components, so the five volt power supplies will be able to provide power to all the components.
+The worst case power draw from the system is 34.5 W, so the chosen 50 W power supply will meet the motor requirements with plenty of wattage to spare.
+The cost reduction from a lower wattage power supply is minimal, so we will have some extra power to account for any additional functionality or errors in the camera system.
+The Raspberry Pi 5 V 15 W power supply will provide power to the Raspberry Pi 4B.
+This is the power supply designed by Raspbery Pi for the Raspberry Pi 4B, so it perfectly matches the power requirements of 15 W. <br />

 | Component | Voltage (V)| Min Current (A)| Max Current (A)| Min Power (W)| Max Power (W)|
 | --------- | ---------------| -------------- |----------------| -------------- | ------------ |
 | Raspberry Pi 4B, 8 GB Memory| 5 | 2.5| 3.0| 12.5| 15.0|